1981 Moss Side riot

 In July 1981, the inner-city district of Moss Side in Manchester, England, was the scene of mass protesting.
 The protests at Moss Side started at the local police station and later moved into the surrounding streets over two days.
 Key factors seen as fuel for this protest were racial tension, due to frequent allegations of police officers racially abusing and using excessive force against black youths in the area, and mass unemployment brought on by the early 1980s recession.
 Unemployment was at a post-war high across the nation during 1981, but was much higher than the national average in Moss Side.

+Background

+Moss Side in 1981 was 65% White British, 5% Other White, 20% Afro-Caribbean and 10% Asian, with a large proportion of teenagers as the total population.

 Initial riot and police response

 On 8 July 1981, a crowd of more than 1,000 youths besieged the police station at Moss Side, Manchester.
 All windows in the building were broken, and twelve police vehicles were set on fire.
 Police reinforcements equipped with riot shields and protective crash helmets were deployed around the station.
 A second attempt was made by crowds to attack the police station and during this a policeman was shot with a crossbow bolt through his leg.